New Feature Preview: Aggregation API for v3.2

 In this scenario, Maison has integrated the Ibexa platform with its ERP system.
 The ERP provides updated information on price and current stock availability to the e-commerce store.

-- These two criteria can now be used as search facets by the Aggregations API
+- These two criteria can now be used as search facets by the Aggregation API

 - Users can search for different products combined with up to date pricing variables and only items currently in stock and available.